Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: Introduction

 The IGrM of lower-mass groups has been observed in metal absorption \citep{Nielsen:Kacprzak:2018,Stocke:Keeney:2019} and emission \citep{Epinat:Contini:2024}, as well as in 21 cm \citep{Koribalski:2020, Borthakur:Yun:2010, Pisano:Wakker:2004}, revealing a complex, dynamic environment co-evolving with member galaxies.
 A more recent probe made possible by high-resolution radio surveying instruments is the RM grid technique \citep{Beck:Gaensler:2004}, which has detected the presence of a magnetized IGrM through the rotation measures of unresolved background radio sources \citep{Anderson:McClure-Griffiths:2024}.

 Fast Radio Bursts provide a uniquely clean measure of baryons via their dispersion measures (DMs), which are equal to the column density of free electrons along the path taken by the burst.
 When the host galaxy of an FRB is known (the FRB is ``localized''), this can be used to constrain properties of intervening halos and detect invisible baryons in the intergalactic medium. \cite{Macquart:2020} was the first to use the roughly linear relationship between DM and z to detect the so-called ``missing baryons'' \citep{Fukugita:1998}.
-Analyses by \cite{James:2022b}, \cite{Baptista:2023}, and \cite{Connor:2024} each fitted the distribution of DMs vs redshift in order to estimate the distribution of host galaxy DMs and constrain the strength of feedback in intervening halos.
+Analyses by \cite{James:2022b}, \cite{Baptista:2023}, and \cite{Connor:2025} each fitted the distribution of DMs vs redshift in order to estimate the distribution of host galaxy DMs and constrain the strength of feedback in intervening halos.
 By surveying foreground galaxies and modeling their contributions to the total DM, ``foreground mapping'' techniques aim to achieve tighter model constraints without relying on large samples of FRBs. \cite{Lee:Ata:Khrykin:2022} predicted with simulations that such techniques would be 25$\times$ more constraining than FRB data alone, and that foreground mapping 30 FRB sightlines could constrain the cosmic baryon fraction to better than 10\%.
-The first data release of the FLIMFLAM survey constrained the fractions of baryons in circumgalactic media (CGM) and IGM to roughly 50\% and 20\% each, as well as estimating the host DM contribution, using only 8 FRB sightlines \citep{Khrykin:Ata:Lee:2024}.
+The first data release of the FLIMFLAM survey constrained the fractions of baryons in circumgalactic media (CGM) and IGM to roughly 50\% and 20\% each, as well as estimating the host DM contribution, using only 8 FRB sightlines \citep{Khrykin:Ata:Lee:2024}. \cite{Fujita:Akahori:2017} were among the earliest to propose that FRB DMs could be used to measure the ICM, demonstrating in mock observations that a sufficient number of FRB sightlines combined with SZ measurements could determine the density of the ICM beyond $2 R_{200}$, and be used to derive the temperature profile within $1.5 R_{200}$.